zhaofangyuan98/SDMBench/Docker/README.md

 ### 1.1 Building a New Docker Image on the Local Machine

+The images we provide are based on nvidia/cuda:11.7.1 and ubuntu18.04.
+If you need to change the cuda and system versions, you can modify them by modifying the dockerfile we provide.
 For users who wish to utilize the image provided directly, please proceed to step 2.
 For those who wish to construct a custom Docker image, please ensure a Dockerfile exists within the directory of interest.
 The following command can then be executed to build the Docker image:

 ```bash
 sudo docker build -t <custom_image_name> .